Bring the right equipment

 In the mountains, it is important to be well equipped.
 So if you plan on going hiking for a fair amount of time, make sure you have the right equipment.
 First, we recommend bringing an extra battery or two.
 Batteries run out faster in the cold.
 Second, make sure your gear is as light as possible.
 The tripod is not essential during the day, since you can easily get by with natural light.
 In the winter, make sure to also pay attention to the condensation generated by the temperature difference and avoid putting your camera in a place that is too hot after taking your pictures.

 You can also do a panoramic shot if your camera is equipped with that function.
-In most cases, however, you will need to assemble the images yourself during editing.
+In most cases of mountain photography, however, you will need to assemble the images yourself during editing.

 Use different approaches